 4. Interact with patients on social networks: Being active on social networks is an effective way to establish and improve doctors online reputation.
 Social networks such as Facebook and Twitter attract millions of users every day.
 Posting useful content in the form of news clips and blogs on these social networks can help you reach out to wider audiences.

 5. Track online conversations: Even if you are not posting much content about your practice or products, others are.
 It is critical to know what visitors are saying about your brand and how they perceive it.
 For instance, people could be posting rude comments about your offerings on social networks or popular review sites.
 If you were not aware of this, you would never realize how critical the problem is and how much it is harming your reputation.

-Regardless of the size of your medical practice, monitoring your brand mentions is essential for maintaining a strong online reputation.
+Regardless of the size of your medical practice, monitoring your brand mentions is essential for maintaining strong online reputation management for doctors.
 Now more than ever, patients are sharing experiences on social media channels and leaving feedback on various third-party review sites instead of calling your office directly.

 As a healthcare provider, your online reputation can position you as a thought leader – and determine the success of your practice.
 Leverage the online tools and strategies to protect your reputation from potentially damaging content that you cannot control.

 Online reputation management for doctors is a worthwhile investment that will pay off both professionally and personally.
 This is the reason most healthcare practitioners choose to hire professionals to help them build and maintain their online reputation.

 If you need assistance help with online reputation management, Practice Builders is a full-scale healthcare marketing agency offering SEO, social media marketing and reputation management solutions.
 Contact us today for a free demo.